heptarch/heptarch.github.io/drafts/entropy.md

        class="margin-toggle"/>
 	   <span class="sidenote">
 In other words, if there are $m$ recorded instances of $\vert w\vert$-letter sequences, and $m(w)$ instances of $w$, $f(w) = m(w)/m$.</span>
 But most sequences will *never* occur in any corpus, so this is a poor measure.
-Instead, we have to think about the component $N$-grams for $N \leq \vert w\vert$.
+Instead, we have to think about the component $N$-grams for $N \leq \vert w\vert$, since these can be stitched together to give

 As an example, the sequence "quick brown fox" and "veni vidi vici" are common word trigrams, but "quick brown fox veni vidi vici" has probably never occurred before.
 Is this sequence impossible to crack?
 Not if the attacker is guessing common six word sequences, but if they randomly combine trigrams, they have a chance.